SharonWHLing/custom_commute_planner/README.md

 ----------------------------------------------------------------

-NOTE: As of Feb 2021, the code will not print results properly due to changes in the JSON output.
+NOTE: As of February 2021, the code will not print results properly due to changes in the JSON output.

 However, the custom GUI and API request process works as intended.
 Update TBD.